ZacBlanco/zacblanco.github.io/education/grad/cse221/10-27/sprite.md

 ## Prefix Tables

 - need to manage file namespace to simplify system admin
-- manage data in a way to proide high performance
+- manage data in a way to provide high performance
 - don't compromise simplicity of sharing files
 - imagine fs as a single tree, but there can be subtrees in different domains
     - domain represents another server